arinze-edeh/IT-Support-HomeLabs/07_Linux_Lab/README.md

 # 07 – Linux Server Lab

 ## 📌 Overview
-Installed and configured Ubuntu Server with SSH, web services, and cron jobs.
+- This lab focused on automating recurring tasks on a Linux server.
+- Cron was used to schedule commands to run at fixed time intervals.
+- The lab demonstrated how system administrators automate maintenance and monitoring tasks.

 ---

 ## 🛠️ Tools Used
-- Ubuntu Server
+- Ubuntu Server 24.04 LTS
+- Cron (crond service)
+- crontab command
-- SSH
+- Nano text editor
-- Terminal
+- VirtualBox (Lab Environment)

 ---